nikitamishagin/ownvpn/README.md

 ## Preparation

-1. (Optional) For convenient Yandex cloud management, I recommend installing the Yandex Cloud CLI package.
+1. For convenient Yandex cloud management, I recommend installing the Yandex Cloud CLI package.
 The YC CLI commands will be shown below to get the necessary information from your terminal.

    Link to instructions: https://cloud.yandex.com/en/docs/cli/operations/install-cli